ttopper/CPSC129/docs/03.3_CGoL_2_Persistence/01_Introduction.md

 it back you need to read it from disk and that means knowing what format it is in, i.e. knowing how it was written to disk.
-Often you are adding a program to a suite of existing software and the file formats have already been determined, e.g. think of the weather data file we worked with in CPSC 128.
+Often you are adding a program to a suite of existing software and the file formats have already been determined.
 Sometimes though you are in at the beginning of a project and get to decide how to write the data to disk.
 In this case your task is to design a file format, i.e. to decide how the relevant information should be written to disk.
 Generally we’d like a way that is easy to code, both for reading and writing, and that is compact and